I’m worried about the dogs and kids walking on the lawn after treatment. How long do I have to keep them off?

 You can choose from two categories of chemical weed control: liquid or granular.
 Both types have their disadvantages and their advantages.
 For example, liquid weed control products have the advantage of killing weeds quickly.
 In most cases, results are seen within a few days.
 The downside is that strong and fast-acting chemicals like glyphosate are more likely to destroy your grass.

-Powerful herbicides containing glyphosate, which is the active ingredient commonly found in Roundup, will damage any grass near where the weeds are being sprayed.
-These herbicides are best used on ornamental beds or on your sidewalk or terrace where weeds have accumulated.
+Powerful herbicides containing glyphosate, which is the active ingredient commonly found in Roundup, will damage any grass near the weeds that are being sprayed.
+Non-selective herbicides like Roundup QuikPro are best used on ornamental beds, sidewalk, or patio where weeds have accumulated.

-Granular products, such as Spectracide, work slower than liquid types but are much safer for your lawn.
+Granular products, such as Spectracide, work slower than liquid types but are easier to apply.
+They also tend to be safer for your lawn.
 The goal of weed control is to use as little as possible to target weeds and not other plants.
 The granular variants of Spectracide contain pre-emergents like Dithiopyr which prevents new weeds from growing back again.

 Remember, the objective with weed killers is to buy time to grow a healthy lawn.